- Dr Laura Jeffery

 - Research Interests

-- Forced displacement, Migration studies, Refugee studies, Human rights, Indigenous Peoples, Political anthropology, Legal anthropology, Environmental anthropology, Environmental Sociology, African studies, Indian Ocean studies, Anthropology of Britain, Mauritius, Chagos islanders, Digital ethnography, Critical heritage studies
+- Forced displacement, Migration studies, Refugee studies, Human rights, Indigenous Peoples, Political anthropology, Legal anthropology, Environmental anthropology, Environmental Sociology, African studies, Indian Ocean studies, Anthropology of Britain, Mauritius, Chagos islanders, Digital ethnography, Critical heritage studies, Conservation and development

 On research leave until May 2015

 - Political and legal anthropology

 My research focuses on the Chagos islanders, who were forcibly removed from the Chagos Archipelago by the UK Government between 1965 and 1973 in order to make way for a US military base on Diego Garcia.
 My doctoral fieldwork in Mauritius and Seychelles focused on Chagossian narratives of exclusion and belonging, the politics of victimhood, changing representations of the homeland, collective identification and community mobilisation, and political and legal struggles for compensation and the right to return.
 My postdoctoral fieldwork in Crawley (West Sussex) focused on reformulations of 'home' and the 'homeland' in relation to strategies of migration, integration and non-integration amongst Chagossians who have moved to the UK since being granted UK citizenship in 2002.